Article written by

 1. Public Service Loan Forgiveness Program

-Certain attorneys may be eligible for the Public Service Loan Forgiveness (“PSLF”) Program.
+Certain attorneys may be eligible for the Public Service Loan Forgiveness (PSLF) Program.
 The PSLF Program forgives the remaining balance on your federal direct loans if you make “120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.”

-There are several follow-up questions to that definition, including what constitutes a qualifying monthly payment, qualifying repayment plan, and qualifying employer.
+The federal student aid website provides more details, including what constitutes a qualifying monthly payment, qualifying repayment plan, and qualifying employer.

-Luckily, the federal student aid website provides some clarification.
 A qualifying monthly payment is a payment made (1) after October 1, 2007; (2) under a qualifying repayment plan; (3) for the full amount due as shown on your bill; (4) no later than 15 days after your due date; and (5) while you are employed full-time by a qualifying employer.
 Further, the 120 qualifying monthly repayments do not need to be consecutive.

 Qualifying repayment plans include all income-driven repayment plans for your federal student loans.
 That said, while the 10-year Standard Repayment Plan is a qualifying repayment plan for the PSLF, you still cannot receive the PSLF unless you enter an income-driven repayment plan, as you will have no remaining balance to forgive after you make 120 qualifying monthly payments.
-For more details, you can click here.

 Finally, a qualifying employer includes government organizations at any level, nonprofits that are tax-exempt under 501(c)(3) of the IRS Code, and other types of nonprofits if their primary purpose is to provide certain types of qualifying public services.
-Employers that do not count for the PSLF program include labor unions, partisan political organizations, for-profit organizations (including for-profit government contractors) and nonprofits whose primary purpose is not to provide certain types of qualifying public services.
+Employers that do not count for the PSLF program include labor unions, partisan political organizations, for-profit organizations (including for-profit government contractors), and nonprofits whose primary purpose is not to provide certain types of qualifying public services.

 If you are interested in public interest or a career in government, you will absolutely want to inquire on whether you are eligible for the PSLF program.

-Loan Repayment Assistance Programs (“LRAPS”) also offer loan forgiveness to law school grads who select careers in public service.
+Loan Repayment Assistance Programs (LRAPS) also offer loan forgiveness to law school grads who select careers in public service.
 Often, you must work in a public-interest role for ten years, along with having loans that are being actively repaid and in good standing.
 Like the PSLF program, LRAPS only forgive federal loans.